tera-si/unifree/README.md

 ![UniFree homepage](public/homepage.png)

-Demom project I created after finishing [FullStack Open](https://fullstackopen.com/en/).
+Demo project I created after finishing [FullStack Open](https://fullstackopen.com/en/).
 A free item exchanging/gifting platform made with React.
 Like a e-commerce site or ebay, but no price tags are attached to the items.
 I have since moved on to learning cyber security, *this project is no longer being developed or maintained*.

 # Built with